VINAY733/springmqvinay/README.md

 ## 🧪 RabbitMQ – Two Separate Pods (No Sidecar)

+Use this approach when you want RabbitMQ and the Spring Boot app in **separate Pods**.

 ### Deploy

 ```bash
 kubectl apply -f rabbitmq.yaml
 kubectl apply -f spring-app.yaml
 ```

+> 💡 To test RabbitMQ **from IDE**: apply only `rabbitmq.yaml` and start the Spring Boot service locally.

 ### View logs